iTwin/iTwinUI/.changeset/itchy-ghosts-begin.md

 '@itwin/itwinui-css': minor
 ---

-Added warning usecase for all ProgressIndicators
+Added warning status for all ProgressRadial and ProgressLinear